Swift Funds Financial Harassment: Dealing with Debt Calls?

 • People who know you.

 A process called skip tracing to locate people who owe debts.
-Debt collectors can find out more about you from your family members and friends.
+Swift Funds Financial Services debt collectors can find out more about you from your family members and friends.
 They can as well get your phone number.

 • The internet.